patriciamcphee/aboutme/pages/about.md

 ## Patricia McPhee
 >[Sr. Content Developer/UX Writer](../assets/pdf/resume-patricia-mcphee.pdf) <br />
-> *I am passionate about creating content experiences that help IT Pros achieve more with the technology they use.*
+> *I am passionate about creating content experiences that help IT Professionals achieve more with the technology they use.*

 - [Accomplishments](#accomplishments)
 - [Work Experience](#work-experience)